PoisotLab/ms_network_prediction/manuscript.md

 interact with similar set of species [@Rossberg2006FooWeb; @Rohr2010ModFoo].
 As for functional traits, phylogenies can inform these models because these unmeasured traits have evolved over time. [@Rossberg2006FooWeb;
 @Elmasri2020HieBay].
-These network-based models are unfortunatly sensitive to sampling biases and limited to prediction for species for which we already have interaction data [@Becker2020PreWil].
+These network-based models are unfortunately sensitive to sampling biases and limited to prediction for species for which we already have interaction data [@Becker2020PreWil].